Have you ever wondered how to differentiate between a recently married man (of 6-12 months) and a why-did-I-marry- man (married for 10+ years)?

 But what they have failed to convince their better halves is that ‘SALE’ most of the time is as FAKE as a shark’s friendly smile (though the wives always give them another simile for faking).

 As a bachelor, I do feel sorry for the husbands, but I realise that coming home to shopping bags, an animated wife and the surprise gift item – that something special, bought for them with care and eternal devotion, does make me envy them, at times.
 I wonder should I take the plunge and be one of them?
-But I’ll not jump into water, until I learn swimming and I’ll never learn swimming until I jump into water.
+But I’ll not jump into the water until I learn swimming and I’ll never learn swimming until I jump into the water.

-In the earlier part of this story , Anand revealed that he thought the term ‘Happily Married’ is a contradiction in terms.
+In the earlier part of this story, Anand revealed that he thought the term ‘Happily Married’ is a contradiction in terms.